Mixxxxer/AgeRanger/README.md

 - AgeRanger.Data - Repository Implementation that we can swap out when the DBA's goto SQL Server
 - AgeRanger.Domain - Domain Driven Design Approach which will house our Factories, Service and much more
 - AgeRanger.Entities - Entities that we can reuse
-- AgeRanger.Infrastructure - Ninject Modules used for Dependency  Injection.
-This way its easy to test the bindings
-- AgeRanger.Interfaces - Split out Data Interfaces as we want to swap out their implementation later and reuse the entities.

 * Test Projects